S Hotels and Resorts

 S Hotels and Resorts Public Company Limited and its subsidiaries, or "the Company," place high importance on human rights because human rights are fundamental practices that everyone is entitled to receive.
 Since the Company operates in multiple countries, it needs to fairly manage diversity, especially gender, race, traditions, and cultures, as well as social differences in each country.
 The Company is committed to strictly adhering to labor laws and human rights-related laws and conducts human rights audits within the time frames as specified by the Company, focusing on sensitive issues such as compliance with the regulations against employing children below the legal age.

-Additionally, the Company has established a human rights policy to be enforced across the Company and its subsidiaries, particularly its hotels.
+Additionally, the Company has established a Human Rights Policy to be enforced across the Company and its subsidiaries, particularly its hotels.
 The Company also includes human rights as part of its Supplier Code of Conduct to communicate and support its partners in prioritizing the protection of human rights within their organizations.

 The Company respects human rights by emphasizing the protection of the human rights of employees and stakeholders equally, without discrimination, and adheres to the human rights policy framework.
 The Company allows employees and stakeholders to provide recommendations on improving human rights or to file complaints about violations of the human rights policy with relevant authorities freely.